easydns/chapps/README.md

 `ccert_subject`, and if there is none, it falls back to `sender`, which can also be blank.
 In that extreme case, CHAPPS uses `client_address`.
-This will not work very well long-term if a lot of real senders share a mail gateway, so it is recommended to make sure that the field specified is being populated.
+This will not work very well long-term if a lot of real customers share a mail gateway, so it is recommended to make sure that the field specified is being populated.

-Incidentally, this may be a reason for permitting senders which don't appear in the user-list, since system-generated messages which don't have a sender listed will end up quota'd on their client address, and probably most of them will be denied by quota, potentially generating a large number of confusing secondary error messages.
+Incidentally, this may be a reason for permitting customers which don't appear in the user-list, since system-generated messages which don't have a `sender` listed will end up quota'd on their client address, and probably most of them will be denied by quota, potentially generating a large number of confusing secondary error messages.
 CHAPPS currently expects any permitted sender to appear in the `users` table.
 Note that the name which appears in this table needs to match what will be discovered in the specified key field.
-For sites which use the user's email address as their login name for email access, this is easy.
+For sites which use the customer's email address as their login name for email access, this is easy.
 For cert issuers, it may simplify things to use the email address as the subject of the cert, but any unique string will work.

 ## Outbound Quota Policy Service

-The service is designed to run locally side-by-side with the Postfix server, and connect to a Redis instance, possibly via Sentinel.
+The service is designed to run locally side-by-side with the Postfix server, and connect to a Redis instance, optionally via Sentinel.
 As such it listens on 127.0.0.1, and on port 10225 by default, though both may be adjusted in the config file.
-It obtains quota policy data on a per-sender basis, from a relational database, and caches that data in Redis for operational use.
+It obtains quota policy data on a per-customer basis, from a relational database, and caches that data in Redis for operational use.
 Once a user's quota data has been stored, it will be cached for a day, so that database accesses may be avoided.

 Current quota usage is **not** kept in a relational database.

-TODO: There is a plan to provide both CLI (scripted) and API access to data about current quota usage, and to provide facilities for updating quota policy information immediately: clearing quotas, upgrading them, adding new users, adding new quotas, etc.
+TODO: There is a plan to provide both CLI (scripted) access to data about current quota usage, and to provide facilities for updating quota policy information immediately: clearing quotas, upgrading them, adding new users, adding new quotas, etc.  At present the REST API may be used to do any of these tasks, using cURL or similar.

 In order to set up Postfix for policy delegation, consult [Postfix documentation](http://www.postfix.org/SMTPD_POLICY_README.html) to